 If you want to make money — whatever route you choose — the road to profit is paved with both opportunity and crisis.
-No risk, no reward.

 The world is a dynamic place.
 The US versus China trade war is unresolved.
 You can see the markets buck and kick with every fresh update.

 It goes without saying, investors should be buying quality.
 Surely, we should be trying to buy good businesses all the time?
 But there’s a problem.

 A local strategy is usually one that dominates over time.
 And as we move to a localised world, I think these locally dominant companies are the ones that will benefit.

 Buying is back on the menu.
 In fact, investors haven’t been this giddy since the volatility shock in February earlier this year.